 Formed in 1993, Butterfingers is probably one of the bands with the most albums on this list.
 Described as alternative/grunge/post-grunge, they channel sounds reminiscent of bands like Nirvana, Pearl Jam and Soundgarden mixed with hints of Metallica or Wings.
 They disbanded in 2009 as some of its members went overseas, although one of its founding members, Loque, has gone on to form a new project called MonoloQue.

 Nevermind guys; even girls like me would have a crush on the beautiful and talented Liyana Fizi, former lead singer of band Estrella.
 She has since gone solo, but her time at the short-lived band (they only made one album) was enough to propel her on to the mainstream.
 That aside, Estrella makes for some smooth, easy going pop songs that are great to listen to on a lazy Sunday afternoon.

 Who can forget Malaysia’s Princes of Punk?
-Think Sum 41, Simple Plan, All American Rejects vibe, but in English/Malay. xD Bunkface was founded in 2006 and are considered a good example of an indie band who achieved mainstream success.
+Think Sum 41, Simple Plan, All American Rejects vibe, but in English/Malay.
+Bunkface was founded in 2006 and are considered a good example of an indie band who achieved mainstream success.
 Their high-energy, upbeat songs are a staple of youth subcultures and groups; a voice of ‘rebellion’ and expression.
-In 2015, they performed in Japan’s Summer Sonic Festival, and they’re still a huge crowd puller today.
+In 2015, they performed at Japan’s Summer Sonic Festival, and they’re still a huge crowd puller today.

 Anyway, I hope you enjoyed the recommendations and happy listening!
 Feel free to suggest great indie music from your country in the comments, I’d love to give them a listen. 🙂